yindrew/gamified-habit-tracker/README.md

 more effective coping plan
-add button includes journal entry / mood tracker add button includes etheral tasks such as take out trash sound when finishing the timer edit cant change the habit type habits should be slideable. slide left, coping plan if avaliable, and skip if avaliable. pressing ahdn hodling the habit long bar starts the circle as well. displaying timer as long notification. pressing return during the routine steps should automatically create a new step.
+add button includes journal entry / mood tracker add button includes etheral tasks such as take out trash habits should be slideable. slide left, coping plan if avaliable, and skip if avaliable.
+Swipe right to edit or delete. displaying timer as long notification.
+Fix the stats for the timer habit, needs to display different values.
+Instead of total completions, and This week it should be total time and time spent this week in Days, Hours, Minutes format w D, H, M the habits page shouldn't show completions, but show the actual metric instead.

 NOTES: